kylenewm/Job-Search-Optimization/README.md

 #### Solution 3:
 Keeping data engineering and ML engineering aspects of the project to a minimum.

-## Steps:
-1. Scrape data from Indeed using [Apify's](https://apify.com/hynekhruska/indeed-scraper) built in webscraper for Indeed
-    1. Make sure to set the job type to the jobs you are interested in (ex.
-Data Scientist) and set that as the starting point for the URL in apify
-    2. It may also help to use a secure VPN to deal with 403 errors.

-2. Download files into a spreadsheet and remove large gaps in data (ex.
-No data between row 27 and row 93)

-3. Connect to cluster through either (AWS, Google Cloud, or MicrosoftAzure) and upload files into Datbricks using the UI
-    1. When uploading files make sure to check the boxes enabling multi-line and first row headers

-4. Run commands in [SQL file](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Joining_Tables.sql) in Databricks
-5. Download into notebook and perform EDA, clustering.
-6. Next steps: Create a user interface that allows an individual to select one of the few thousands job postings and then display the results using Shiny for pyhton.

 Here is a link to a great [paper for text-based clustering techniques with large datasets](https://link.springer.com/article/10.1007/s40747-021-00512-9)